About

 Seward Johnson, Daydream, 2014, aluminum, 432 in x 732 in x 240 in, Collection of The Seward Johnson Atelier, photo: David W. Steele

 More than 700 artists have had their work on view here.
-The collection contains sculpture by 150 artists, including Clement Meadmore, Anthony Caro, Beverly Pepper, Kiki Smith, George Segal, Magdalena Abakanowicz, Isaac Witkin, Joyce J. Scott, Willie Cole, and founder Seward Johnson.
-Many sculptors attribute their roots here, and each year, more artists are offered the unique opportunity to create new site-specific work for the galleries or outdoors.
+The collection contains sculptures by 150 artists, including Clement Meadmore, Anthony Caro, Beverly Pepper, Kiki Smith, George Segal, Magdalena Abakanowicz, Isaac Witkin, Joyce J. Scott, Willie Cole, and founder Seward Johnson.

 We invite you to join us and enjoy the truly unique experience of Grounds For Sculpture.